-Healthy relationships Respectful behaviour Gender roles, stereotyping and equality Body confidence and self-esteem Prejudiced behaviour That sexual violence and sexual harassment is always wrong Addressing cultures of sexual harassment

-All staff will be aware that pupils of any age and sex are capable of abusing their peers and will never tolerate abuse as "banter" or "part of growing up".

-All staff will be aware that peer-on-peer abuse can be manifested in many ways, including sexting and gender issues, such as girls being sexually touched or assaulted, and boys being subjected to hazing/initiation type of violence which aims to cause physical, emotional or psychological harm.

-All staff will be made aware of the heightened vulnerability of pupils with SEND, who are three times more likely to be abused than their peers.

-Staff will not assume that possible indicators of abuse relate to the pupil's SEND and will always explore indicators further.

-LGBT children can be targeted by their peers.
-In some cases, children who are perceived to be LGBT, whether they are or not, can be just as vulnerable to abuse as LGBT children.

-The school's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be equally as robust as it is for incidents between children of the opposite sex.

-Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled - this includes the process for reporting concerns about friends or peers.

-If a child has been harmed, is in immediate danger or is at risk of harm, a referral will be made to children's social care services (CSCS).
+- Body confidence and self-esteem - Prejudiced behaviour - That sexual violence and sexual harassment is always wrong - Addressing cultures of sexual harassment - 9.8 All staff will be aware that children of any age and sex are capable of abusing their peers and will never tolerate abuse as "banter" or "part of growing up". - 9.9 All staff will be aware that peer-on-peer abuse can be manifested in many ways, including sexting and gender issues, such as girls being sexually touched or assaulted, and boys being subjected to hazing/initiation type of violence which aims to cause physical, emotional or psychological harm. - 9.10 Where a child is found to have been involved in harmful sexual behaviour, the school will help the child to move forward from the incident by supporting them in adopting more positive behaviour patterns and attitudes. - 9.11 All staff will be made aware of the heightened vulnerability of children with SEND, who are more likely to be abused than their peers. - 9.12 Staff will not assume that possible indicators of abuse relate to the child's SEND and will always explore indicators further. - 9.13 Staff will be aware that LGBTQ+ children are more likely to be targeted by their peers.
+In some cases, children who are perceived to be LGBTQ+, whether they are or not, can be just as vulnerable to abuse as LGBTQ+ children. - 9.14 The school's response to sexual violence and sexual harassment between children of the same sex will be equally as robust as it is for incidents between children of the opposite sex. - 9.15 Children will be made aware of how to raise concerns or make a report and how any reports will be handled this includes the process for reporting concerns about friends or peers. - 9.16 If a child has been harmed, is in immediate danger or is at risk of harm, a referral will be made to children's social care services (CSCS).